romin-ebrahimi/optimal-trades/README.md

 forecasting financial time series?

 1. Price forecasting doesn't align well with the objective of a trader.
-As a trader, I don't care if the price in the next `n` minutes is going up, down, or sideways.
+As a trader, I a less interested in whether the price in the next `n` minutes is going up, down, or sideways.
 What I am truly interested in at any point in time is whether I should be long, short, or close out any open positions.

 2. Financial time series are highly random.
 A nonexhaustive list of issues in creating a unified price forecasting model: